All about cervical cancer, how HPV can be transmitted and how to prevent it

 Some strains of HPV can cause genital or anal warts.
 These strains do not lead to cervical cancer.

 Other strains of the virus can lead to cervical cancer.
 Over 70% of cervical cancers are caused by HPV types 16 and 18, which are covered by the HPV vaccine.
 There are other strains that can cause cervical cancer, so it’s important to get screened even if you’ve had the vaccine.
+People who are HIV positive are at a higher risk of developing cervical cancer from HPV.

 It’s important to remember that most people with a cervix who have HPV clear the virus and don’t develop cervical abnormalities or cervical cancer.